 A long long time ago in a place far far away I got the photo bug and saved up my pennies in high school and shot as my first SLR an Olympus OM2.
-Later between school, then raising a family was way too busy & poor so I just settled on capturing "Kodak" moments with cheap film cameras.
-I first ventured into digital with a cheap Kodak P&S and quickly started upgrading every 6 months or so as each new model was measurably better and better, thanks to Moore's Law.
+Later, between school and raising a family was way too busy & poor so I just settled on capturing "Kodak" moments with cheap film cameras.
+I first ventured into digital in 2001 with a cheap Kodak P&S and quickly started upgrading every 6 months or so as each new model was measurably better and better, thanks to Moore's Law.

-As my kids started doing fast action stuff found with the leap to a DLSR how much better pictures could be and became a crazy Nikon dad with a D40 and then from there the crazy NAS started and has yet to end!
-As they got faster, the kids that is, I had too also and get better too!
+As my kids started doing fast action stuff found with the leap to a DLSR how much better pictures could be and became a crazy Nikon dad with a D40 and then from there the crazy NAS started but is now ending!
+As they got faster, the kids that is, I had to also and get better too!
 Shot my kids participating in Football, Wrestling, X-Country, Track & Field, Swimming, Gymnastics and Skiing.
 These days find myself doing sports less and more often Theater, Ballet, and Dance.
 Doesn't matter what it is, I love the challenge of capturing the "best" moment the "best!"
 As I try and explain to my dear wife, it's much easier with the "best" equipment.

 Call me peculiar or is it lazy, but you won't find me waking up early or traveling to crazy places lugging 30+lbs of equipment to take a picture for the sake of a picture.
 If a "Kodak" moment presents itself and I have "the equipment" conveniently there I'll take it.
 If I don't, the ever present iPhone is more than good enough!!!
-You will not find many pictures of sunsets, iconic scenery, or me simply out challenging myself with my D5.
-Arrogant or not, I know with a little work there isn't any shot I can't get with the right equipment.
+You will find few pictures of sunsets, iconic scenery, or me simply out challenging myself with my big toys.
+Arrogant or not, I know with a little work there isn't any shot I can't get with the right equipment, but often the iPhone is simply good enough, LOL.
 Like I said, call me lazy, peculiar, and arrogant.
 Take a picture that captures the moment personally and is meaningful is what matters in the end.
 Life is too short to waste too much time taking pictures for the sole purpose the picture, and also life is too short and memory too fleeting to not have pictures of moments in life!
 Or most simply "if a photograph makes you happy: it's a good photograph.
 You are the best judge of your photography!"